ethjs/ethjs-provider-signer/README.md

 The `signTransaction` method is called everytime a payload must be signed.
 It provides the raw transaction data, a handy raw transaction signing method and a callback to be fired.
 The callback must return a single signed alphanumeric hex data payload of the signed raw transaction.

-The optionally required signing method `SignerProvider.sign` will sign the raw transaction with your specified private key.

-The provided `SignerProvider.sign` method intakes the `rawTx` transaction data and the `privateKey` hex for signing.
-It returns the hexified string data of the signed transaction.
+`ethjs-provider-signer` works well with `ethjs-signer`, a simple module for signing raw transactions.
+You may also bring your own signer from packages like `ethereumjs-signer`.

 ## Contributing

-Please help better the ecosystem by submitting issues and pull requests to default.
+Please help better the ecosystem by submitting issues and pull requests to `ethjs-provider-signer`.
 We need all the help we can get to build the absolute best linting standards and utilities.
 We follow the AirBNB linting standard and the unix philosophy.

 ## Guides